jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 **Hikvision IP Camera Access Bypass**
 This vulnerability cannot be exploited successfully because Hikvision released a new update for the camera that has fixed the vulnerability.   _kalsalehi_ & _msalharthi_

+**Investigating the open port 554** we cannot try to use these information to login since the camera does not host its web app locally.  _kalsalehi_ & _msalharthi_